iamkingclutch3/UnioviCourseRemover/README.md

 ## Customization

 You can customize the appearance and behavior of the checkboxes by modifying the script code.
+Help me improving the visuals by doing a pull request!

 ## Requirements

 - Tampermonkey or similar UserScript manager for your browser.

-## Disclaimer

-Use this script responsibly and ensure that it complies with the terms of service of the target website.